Traffic modeling for route optimization

 Route optimization: Plan deliveries better with traffic modeling

-Most delivery and route planning tool providers do not include any traffic model while calculating the traveling time between point A and B.
+Most delivery and fleet routing software providers do not include any traffic model while calculating the traveling time between point A and B.

 A few of them include a very simple traffic model where the traffic is only dependent on the time of the day, independent of where you are in the city.
 However, this proves to be insufficient as the traffic is heavily dependent on the time of the day, the day of the week, the location in the city and the direction of driving.
 If we take the example of Santiago de Chile, the traffic around the city center is very different at 8 a.m. compared to the traffic near the airport at the same time of the day.